What Is Kaposi’s Sarcoma?

-Kaposi’s sarcoma (KS) is a type of cancer.
-Tumors with tiny new blood vessels grow below the surface of the skin and in membranes of your mouth, nose, eyes, and anus.
-It can spread to your lungs, liver, stomach, intestines, and lymph nodes, which are glands that help you fight infection.
+Kaposi’s sarcoma (KS) is a form of cancer in which tumors with tiny blood vessels grow below the surface of your skin and in your mouth, nose, eyes, and anus.
+It can spread to your lungs, liver, stomach, intestines, and lymph nodes, the glands that help your body fight infection.

 Kaposi’s Sarcoma and HIV

-Because people with HIV have weakened immune systems, they're more likely to develop certain cancers, including KS.
-Most severe cases happen when someone has AIDS, the late stage of HIV infection, but skin lesions can also show up earlier.
-They're a sign your immune system isn't at full strength.
+Because people with HIV have weakened immune systems -- the body's main line of defense against germs and illnesses -- they're more likely to get certain cancers, including Kaposi’s sarcoma.
+Most severe cases happen when someone has AIDS, but skin lesions can show up earlier.
+They're a sign that your immune system isn't at full strength.

 Skin lesions tend to get worse when you also have other infections.

 Antiretroviral therapy for HIV also treats KS, especially early on.
 Anti-HIV drugs have lowered the rate of KS cases by 80% or 90% from the early 1980s.